Meet our Staff at Ozark Trails Academy:

 B.S. – Exercise and Wellness

-Richard Jones holds a Bachelor’s degree in exercise and wellness and a Master’s in social work with an emphasis in mental health and substance abuse.
+Richard Jones holds a Bachelor’s degree in exercise and wellness and a Master’s in social work with an emphasis in mental health.

 He loves the outdoors, music, and sports, and played sports all through high school and college.
 He even had the opportunity to play rugby after college for a few years.
 Richard grew up on a horse ranch, taking on many responsibilities, including caring for and feeding the horses.
 He also gained an appreciation and love for the outdoors through hunting and fishing with his dad.
 As the 6th of 10 kids, Richard feels very blessed to have grown up in a home that valued family, relationships, and the opportunity to learn from experiences and mistakes.

 Tracy Dockler is a certified and licensed social worker with over 25 years of experience in the clinical treatment of adolescents and their families.
 She is a Board Certified Diplomate in Clinical Social Work (BCD), which demonstrates an advanced-practice status with a high level of clinical competency.
 Tracy holds certifications in social work and as a behavioral health consultant.
-Currently, she has been trained in EMDR and is working on certification, while she is also receiving training in NMT to complete brain mapping and increased knowledge of developmental trauma and the impact on the brain.
+Currently, she is also receiving training in NMT to complete brain mapping and increased knowledge of developmental trauma and the impact on the brain.
 Academically, Tracy has a Bachelor and a Masters in Social Work, and she is in the research portion of her doctorate in social work with a research interest in wilderness therapy and a specialization in Clinical Expertise.

 Tracy’s career has focused on trauma in children and youth with a strong emphasis on behavioral disorders, inclusive of attachment struggles, and mental health issues.
 She has a specialization in family therapy with a focus on troubled teens and their families, including a history of working with violent abusive families encompassing sexual abuse, physical abuse, neglect, and the death of a child.
 Tracy has had a diverse career history with schools, shelters, residential treatment centers, private practice, clinic settings, and psychiatry hospitals.
 These settings have resulted in Tracy developing policies, consulting, training, advocating, developing new operating standards, group treatment, and individual and family therapy.
 Her passion is youth and their families and making a change in their personal growth and wellness.